 In accordance with s175ZE of the Electoral Act 1907, the Commissioner for Children and Young People incurred the following expenditure in advertising, market research, polling, direct mail and media advertising:

-The Disability Access and Inclusion Plan 2013–2016 is available to all staff.
-It forms part of the Commissioner’s standard induction information and is available in the records management system of the Commissioner’s office and on the website.
+The Disability Access and Inclusion Plan 2016–2020 is available to all staff.
+The plan forms part of the Commissioner’s standard induction information and is available in the records management system of the Commissioner’s office and on the website.

 Compliance with Public Sector Standards and ethical codes

 The Commissioner for Children and Young People has a strong commitment to promoting integrity in official conduct and is committed to achieving high standards of monitoring and ensuring compliance with the Public Sector Standards, the Western Australian Public Sector Code of Ethics and the office’s Code of Conduct.
 The Corporate Executive, which includes the Commissioner, leads and promotes these standards within the office.

 - The office has policies, procedures and processes that support the application of:

 - the WA Public Sector Code of Ethics